weitkaemper/plpbn-tools/NOTES.md

 `plp(problog_dcg,'problog_test.plp')::create_entities` creates dynamic objects for the plp, the corresponding database protocol and the concrete database;
 `plp(problog_dcg,'problog_test.plp')::write_entities` writes those to a file called `problog_test.lgt`.

+The PLP-BN tools are best used with a backend compiler that supports tablied evaluation, such as XSB or SWI-Prolog.
+In that case, the paramteric objects mentioned here memoise their computations and can (and should!) therefore be used directly for any further analysis.
+When used with a backend compiler that does not support tabled evaluation, such as GNU Prolog or Sicstus, it is more expedient to create dynamic objects using the create_entity/1 predicate, thereby avoiding potentially costly reevaluation.

 Parametric objects can be combined freely; for instance, `oriented(graph(cora,cora_db))::edge(X,Y)` orients the edges induced by  `cora` and `cora_db`.